[file:field-file-name-of-photo]; Photo by Captain-tucker /Wikipedia (Use Permitted with Attribution/Share Alike).

-Tennessee designated the mockingbird (genus Mimus polyglottos) as the official state bird in 1933, selected through an election conducted by the Tennessee Ornithological Society.
-Northern Mockingbirds are related to the brown thrasher and the catbird.
+Tennessee designated the mockingbird (genus Mimus polyglottos) as the official state bird in 1933, selected through an election conducted by the Tennessee Ornithological Society (the northern mockingbird is also a state symbol of Florida, Arkansas, Texas, and Mississippi.
+Tennessee also recognized a state game bird in 1988.
+All State Birds

+The northern mockingbird is considered one of the finest songbirds in North America.
 Mockingbirds have extraordinary vocal abilities - they can sing up to 200 songs, including their own melodious songs, the songs of other birds, insect and amphibian sounds, even an occasional mechanical noise.
-The mockingbird is considered one of the finest songbirds in northern America.
+Northern Mockingbirds are related to the brown thrasher (Georgia's state bird) and the catbird.